RoboSats/robosats/docs/_pages/docs/01-best-practices/02-payment-methods.md

 Find more details on [Amazon eGift card Bisq guidelines](https://bisq.wiki/Amazon_eGift_card)

+### Interac e-Transfer

+In Canada, [Interac e-Transfer](https://www.interac.ca/en/consumers/support/faq-consumers/) is a popular and widely accepted payment method used to send payments from one bank account to another, using only a registered email (or telephone number). e-Transfers are considered to have low charge-back risk; however, charge-backs likely remain possible in rare cases. e-Transfers can either be initiated by the sender by sending a payment to the recipient's email address, or by the receiver by sending a payment request to the sender's email address.

 ## High-risk payment method

 The best practice for users trying to transact with a payment method with a high risk of losing funds is discussed in this section.